Fertility Basics

 Others need additional tools.

 A patient with blocked fallopian tubes may need IVF.
 A patient with azoospermia may need a reproductive urologist.
 A patient with premature ovarian insufficiency may need donor eggs.
-Some patients need donor sperm, a gestational carrier, fertility preservation, or advanced laboratory technologies.
+Others may need donor sperm, a gestational carrier, fertility preservation, genetic testing of embryos to reduce the risk of serious inherited disease, or other advanced reproductive technologies.

 A comprehensive fertility center exists to serve all these family-building paths.